-When establishing a people-focused workplace, the work starts on your employee’s first day.
+When establishing a people-focused workplace, the work starts on your employee’s first day—or even before.

-The way in which new hires are onboarded and welcomed into your team is the basis for their first impression of your company.
+The way in which new employees are hired, onboarded, and welcomed into your team is the basis for their first impression of your company.
 Their orientation experience effectively sets their expectations for the rest of their employee journey.
-Ensuring that your new team members have everything they need for a smooth first day, from their orientation manual and checklist to their meeting schedules and team lunch invitation, will bring them a sense of comfort and security as they begin their new career adventure with your organization.
+Ensuring that your new team members have everything they need for a smooth first day—from their orientation manual and checklist to their meeting schedules and team lunch invitation—will bring them a sense of comfort as they begin their new career with your organization.

-Purpose-driven work is done by employees who are active participants in their work, whether their goal is excelling for the company, for their professional development, or for their own alignment and enjoyment of the company's mission.
-When your employee understands their role on the team and the impact of their contributions to the company’s overall mission, the interest, enthusiasm, and commitment to their work improves.
+Purpose-driven work is done by employees who are active participants in their role, whether their goal is excelling for the company, for their professional development, or for their own alignment and enjoyment of the company's mission.
+When an employee understands how they fit into the team and the impact of their contributions to the company’s overall mission, you'll see a marked improvement in their interest, enthusiasm, and commitment to the work.

-A key to achieving this type of collaborative and transparent work environment is facilitating open communication and feedback amongst your teams.
+A key to achieving this type of collaborative and transparent work environment is facilitating open communication and feedback among your teams.
 From performance reviews to weekly check-ins, ensure your people have a voice and that their insights and ideas are heard by management and leadership.
-Consider their opinions, take in their suggestions, and learn what they need to feel supported by their team.
-This will allow them to feel part of the team.
+Consider their opinions, take in their suggestions, and learn what they need to feel supported by their team and the organization.

 A crucial part of taking care of your people is allowing them to take care of themselves.
 One way of implementing this is by giving your people the tools they need to boost their productivity.
 With HR solutions and people management systems, you can empower your people by enabling them to participate in their own self-management, including viewing and updating their personal data, overseeing their time off and vacation time, and even self-enrolling for health benefits.
 This way, your people can put more of their time and energy into their work.

-According to a global survey conducted by Workhuman, when employees are recognized, culture metrics improve.
-92% of employees reported feeling more appreciated, 86% reported feeling happier at work, and 85% reported feeling satisfied in their jobs.
+According to a global survey, when employees are recognized, culture metrics improve: 92% of employees reported feeling more appreciated, 86% reported feeling happier at work, and 85% reported feeling satisfied in their jobs.

-Consistently showing your people that they are valued not just through your words, but through your actions, makes a difference to your people.
+Consistently showing your people that they are valued not just through your words, but through your actions, makes a difference.
 In addition to verbal appreciation, there are numerous ways to recognize your people for their good work.
-Gestures of recognition can include taking an employee out for coffee or writing a thank you card to express your appreciation for a job well done.
+Gestures of recognition can include taking an employee out for coffee or writing a thank-you card to express your appreciation for a job well done.

 When organizations care about their people, they build trust.
 An employee’s trust in their company has an impact on their overall job satisfaction, engagement, and retention.